biojava/biojava.github.io/_wikis/Google_Summer_of_Code_2012.md

 This project is be suitable to a confident Java developer.

-Mentors for this project is Peter Troshin and Andreas Prlic
+Mentors for this project are Peter Troshin and Andreas Prlic

 #### Take BioJava into the Cloud